chints87/netflix-clone/README.md

 # Netflix Clone
-###### Using ReactJS to build front-end; Google firebase as the back-end to develop a Netflix clone
+###### Using ReactJS to build front-end; Google firebase as the back-end to develop a Netflix clone; and Stripe as the payment gateway

 ----
 ### Installation
 Clone the Github repository from the following steps:
 ```
-$git clone https://github.com/chints87/.git *name of folder*
+$git@github.com:chints87/netflix-clone.git *name of folder*
 $cd *name of folder*
 ```

-Go to the create folder, View .git folder, go to .git/hooks/pre-commit.sample
+Go to the create folder, View .git folder, go to .git/hooks/pre-commit.sample.
+Add the following code.
+This will ensure that no commits are made directly to the main branch

 ```
 #!C:/Program\ Files/Git/usr/bin/sh.exe